migueloliveiraz/migueloliveiraz/README.md

 I'm fascinated by technology & web development.

-I'm a front end programmer, enthusiastic about solving problems, I love math and I'm constantly learning.
+I'm a front end programmer, passionate about math and technology.
+Fascinated to learn and pass on what I know.

 ---
 ### :computer: Knowledge <br />